Admissions Frequently Asked Questions

 Q: CAN I VISIT ONU LAW?

 A: We love when students visit and strongly encourage them to do so.
 There is no better way to see what life is like as an ONU Law student than to stop by for a campus visit.
 Click Here, fill out the form, and we'll be in contact with you to finalize your visit itinerary.
-Students who complete a full visit to ONU Law during the Fall of 2015 or the spring or summer of 2015, which includes an informal interview with a member of the administration, will qualify for the $1,000 Deans's Campus Visit Scholarship upon accceptance.
+Students who complete a full visit to ONU Law will qualify for the $1,000 Dean's Campus Visit Scholarship upon acceptance.
 See the Schedule a Visit Form for details.

 Q: WHAT IS THE STUDENT-TO-FACULTY RATIO?

-A: We currently have approximately 197 students attending ONU Law, which allows us an incredible 11:1 student-to-faculty ratio.
+A: We currently have less than 200 students attending ONU Law, which allows us an incredible 8:1 student-to-faculty ratio.
 Small class sizes and consistent availability to our renowned faculty are major factors as to why our law students are so successful.

 Q: WHAT PERCENT OF ONU LAW STUDENTS ARE FROM OUT OF STATE?

-A: More than 2/3 of the student body hail from outside of Ohio.
+A: Each year between 1/2 and 2/3rds of the student body hail from outside of Ohio.
 We have more than 35 states represented.
 Most of our students choose to go back to their respective home states, however a few choose to remain and practice in Ohio.
-Click here to view a map of the states that represent our student body over the last 6 years

 Q: WHAT ARE ONU LAW'S MOST RECENT BAR PASSAGE RESULTS?